openservicemesh/osm/DESIGN.md

 Let's take a look at each component:

 ### (1) Proxy control plane
 The proxy control plane plays a key part in operating the [service mesh](https://www.bing.com/search?q=What%27s+a+service+mesh%3F).
-All proxies, installed as [sidecars](https://docs.microsoft.com/en-us/azure/architecture/patterns/sidecar) establish an mTLS gRPC connection to this component and continuously receive configuration updates.
+All proxies are installed as [sidecars](https://docs.microsoft.com/en-us/azure/architecture/patterns/sidecar) and establish an mTLS gRPC connection to the Proxy Control Plane.
+The proxies continuously receive configuration updates.
 This component implements the interfaces required by the specific reverse proxy chosen.
-Our first iteration of SMC relies on [Envoy's go-control-plane xDS](https://github.com/envoyproxy/go-control-plane).
+SMC implements [Envoy's go-control-plane xDS](https://github.com/envoyproxy/go-control-plane).

-### (2) Certificate manager
+### (2) Certificate Manager
-The certificate manager is component which provides each service participating in the service mesh with a TLS certificate.
+The certificate manager is a component which provides each service participating in the service mesh with a TLS certificate.
 These service certificates are used to establish and encrypt connections between services using mTLS.
-The certificates encode the services' identity and implement the [SPIFFE X.509 Verifiable Identity Document](https://github.com/spiffe/spiffe/blob/master/standards/X509-SVID.md)

-### (3) Endpoints providers
+### (3) Endpoints Providers
-The endpoint providers are one or more components, which observer runtime platforms and resolve service names into IP addresses.
-These facilities understand virtual machines, virtual machine scale sets, etc. within cloud vendors, as well as pods within Kubernetes clusters.
+The endpoints providers are one or more components which communicate with the compute platforms (Kubernetes, VMs) participating in the service mesh.
+Endpoints providres resolve service names into lists of IP addresses.
+The Endpoints Providers understand the specific primitives of the compute provider they are implemented for, such as virtual machines, virtual machine scale sets, and Kubernetes clusters.

 ### (4) Mesh specification
-The mesh specififcation is a wrapper around the existing [SMI Spec](https://github.com/deislabs/smi-spec) componints.
+The mesh specification is a wrapper around the existing [SMI Spec](https://github.com/deislabs/smi-spec) components.
 This component abstracts the specific storage chosen for the YAML definitions.
-This module is effectively a warpper around [SMI Spec's Kubernetes informers](https://github.com/deislabs/smi-sdk-go), currently abstracting away the storage (Kubernetes/etcd) specifics.
+This module is effectively a wrapper around [SMI Spec's Kubernetes informers](https://github.com/deislabs/smi-sdk-go), currently abstracting away the storage (Kubernetes/etcd) specifics.

 ### (5) Mesh catalog
 The mesh catalog is the central component of SMC, which combines the outputs of all other components into a structure, which can then be transformed to proxy configuration and dispatched to all listening proxies via the proxy control plane.
 This component:
-  1. Communicates with the [mesh specification module  (4)](#4-mesh-specification) to detect when a **new service** has been declared (or an existing one changed) via [SMI Spec](https://github.com/deislabs/smi-spec).
+  1. Communicates with the [mesh specification module  (4)](#4-mesh-specification) to detect when a service was created, changed, or deleted via [SMI Spec](https://github.com/deislabs/smi-spec).
   1. Reaches out to the [certificate manager (2)](#2-certificate-manager) and requests a new TLS certificate for the newly discovered service.
-  1. Retrieves the IP addresses of the mesh workloads by observing the runtime platforms via the [endpoints providers (3)](#3-endpoints-providers).
+  1. Retrieves the IP addresses of the mesh workloads by observing the compute platforms via the [endpoints providers (3)](#3-endpoints-providers).
   1. Combines the outputs of 1, 2, and 3 above into a data structure, which is then passed to the [proxy control plane (1)](#1-proxy-control-plane), serialized, and sent to all relevant connected proxies.

 ![diagram](https://user-images.githubusercontent.com/49918230/73008758-27b3a800-3e07-11ea-894e-93f53e08731e.png)